Longmont Genealogical

 Genealogy Sites

-Join Barb Gardner for this
+Join Barb Gardner for this class

-Search, Ancestry & My Heritage.
+Ancestry & My Heritage.

 Plus tips on exploring other areas, including maps, Google, local repositories, wikis, census information and more.
-This is great class
+This is great class for

 Instructor: Barb Gardner Registration #: 284217.04 Class size: Min.
 6/ Max.
 20 Date: Friday, April 21, 2023 Time: 1:30 – 3:30 PM Cost: $2.00 for residents; $3.00 for non-residents |